eth-sri/securify/README.md

 This should allow Securify to run over Truffle project in which dependencies have already been installed (so run `npm install` before if need be).

+The indices of the lines matched are 0-based, meaning that a match to line `i` means that the `i+1`th line is matched.
+In particular, the first line has an index of 0.

 ### Output

 The output is a in JSON and gives the vulnerabilities found over the files